Rajathbharadwaj/DocRAG-Backend/README.md

-# Web Indexer for AI
+# DocRAG AI

-A high-performance web indexing system optimized for AI content processing.
+A high-performance multi-document RAG system.
+Your one stop place for all your document understanding needs.
+Don't waste your time reading through documents.
+Let DocRAG do it for you while you focus on the important stuff.

 ## Features